mvlchallenge/mvl_toolkit/readme.md

 * Challenge Phase Deadline - June 1, 2023
 * Winner notification - June 6, 2023

+## What can you do with this toolkit?

+With the aim of providing support to the participants of the mvl-challenge at the OmniCV workshop during CVPR2023, the present implementation was created as a toolkit that offers the following capabilities:

+1. Download the training, testing and pilot datasets used in the challenge.
+2. Load and register the downloaded data as an instance `class Layout`, that simplifies camera and layout projection for you.
+3. Load and retrive multiple `Layout` instances associated to a particular room.
+5. Provide examples of how to evaluate a layout estimation using `Layout` instances.
+6. Provide methods to save, zip and submit layout estimates to evaluation in Eval Ai.

 ## Installation

 This is only for the current branch